Joseph Turner's Last Words & The Importance Of Making Art

 There is a small supermarket, not far from my house, which I don’t visit often - but when I do visit, I always leave smiling.
 A sweet, balding old man works there and every time he serves me, he greets me like an old friend.
 He beams at me, asks how my day is going with genuine interest, compliments my tattoos and wishes me a lovely day with genuine sincerity.
 Every customer gets the same enthusiastic treatment.
 I have never seen him waver.
 No one could fake that kind of cheerfulness, however much they were paid to do it and I assume he gets minimum wage like the surly teenagers who also work there.

-In Linchpin Godin emphasises that art is a concept which transcends any particular medium.
+In Linchpin Godin emphasizes that art is a concept which transcends any particular medium.
 People make their art with the tools available to them, with whatever means they have to express that thing.

 To do anything in a way which touches people and expresses what is inside your mind is art.
 If you do it with sincerity and honesty, serving in a supermarket or making maggot food can be art.
 Any work can be meaningful if you chose to make it so.
 Anything can inspire people if that is your goal.